 G. Arthur Jones was born in the city on November 7th, 1895.
 His father, James Alonza Jones (1870-1939), headed Frederick City’s police department from 1901-1910 and was elected Frederick County Sheriff in 1921.
 He also served as superintendent for the Montevue Home for the Aged before, and after, his term as sheriff.

-From what I could glean, George Arthur grew up in a house located at 635 Park Place.
-When George grew up, he married Frances Wills and the family lived just a few doors down from his former home at 631 Park Place.
-Both these dwellings, as well as several others that comprised the block, would eventually be demolished to make room for an expanding Frederick Memorial Hospital.
+From what I could glean, George Arthur grew up in a house located at 619 Park Place.
+When he grew up, he married Mary Esther Rothenhoefer and his new family lived next door to his parents on Park Place.
+Miss Rothenhoefer was the daughter of Charles A. Rothenhoefer, longtime proprietor of the Excelsior Sanitary Dairy on East 7th Street.
+Both home dwellings, as well as several others that comprised the block of Park Place, would eventually be demolished to make room for an expanding Frederick City Hospital.

 The “dog days of summer” are upon us—those devastatingly hot ones that cause dogs to lie around and pant.
 The phrase itself has been used for centuries, however, the apparent original meaning has nothing to do with canines being overheated or experiencing “the warmest season of them all.”